The era of 8bit music

 How to Make 8bit Music

-• The sawtooth waveform is sharp and can be used either for melodies or bass.
-Sawtooth is mainly supported by the Famicom Disk System but can also be used partly on NES applications.
+• Sawtooth – Sharp sound, used for melodies or bass.
+Mainly supported by the Famicom Disk System but partially usable on NES.

 Infografik Waveforms